 Aloe Vera Gel: Organic aloe vera gel has a watery base making it perfect for sensitive skin.
 You can also safely use aloe vera with condoms and sex toys.

 Pure Grapeseed Oil: The wonderful lightweight grapeseed oil is ideal for vaginal and oral sex.
 Prone to yeast infections?
 Then, opt for something else, as oils can naturally trigger infections.

 Argan Oil: Argan oil is a lighter oil suitable for vaginal sex.
 But choose a thicker oil for anal sex and other kinds of anal play.

 Olive Oil: Extra virgin olive oil can be a fantastic lube, especially if you want some solo action.
-While it can degrade your silicone sex toy and latex condom, you can use a polyurethane condom with olive oil instead!
+While it can degrade your latex condom, you can use a polyurethane condom with olive oil instead!

 - Pure Coconut Oil: Coconut oil is an antifungal and antibacterial thick oil that’s great for oral, vaginal, or anal sex.
-However, since it’s an oil, be careful using it with latex condoms or silicone sex toys.
+You can also use it with your silicone sex toy (as long as it’s pure silicone!).
+However, since it’s an oil, be avoid using it with latex condoms.